nikki202103/Smart-OPD/Readme.md

 This feeds back into a rolling 30-day average, PER DOCTOR:
 - Dr. Sharma's average recalculated after every patient
 - A new/slower/faster doctor's pace is reflected within days
-- Seasonal changes (e.g., flu season = longer consults) get captured automatically
+- Seasonal changes get captured automatically, not manually re-entered

-Result: Tomorrow's arrival windows are based on TODAY's real data, not a number typed in once during setup.
+Result: Tomorrow's arrival windows are based on TODAY's real data, not a number typed in once and forgotten.
 ```
-**Benefit:** Predictions get more accurate over time instead of staying static — this is what makes the arrival-window promise trustworthy long-term.
+**Benefit:** Predictions get more accurate over time instead of staying static.

 ---